Create Config Command#

 • false: Use uncalibrated probabilities (default)

-• Applied after Applied after hyper-parameters tuning and before threshold tuning
+• Applied after hyper-parameters tuning and before threshold tuning

 • probability_calibration_method: Calibration method